-To live in this world as yourself would have meant being completely conscious of all of these societal norms from the moment you were born.
 Since we develop consciousness of ourselves and the world around us over time, the process of returning to yourself comes at a later point in life.
 And it usually only happens if you put in the “conscious” work to question a lot of the patterns we repeat every day.

 I call these five “consequences” of returning to who you are because the word consequence is usually assumed to be negative, when in fact, its definition is neutral.
 A consequence is “a result or effect of an action or condition.”

 These five consequences can be uncomfortable at first, then extremely gratifying when you realize how much power you hold just as you are.
 But the eventual return to yourself is stripped of extreme emotion.
 It doesn’t have judgement or an ego.
 It is a space that you’ve made your home.

 If you’re experiencing any of these five things in your life, you are in the process of becoming who you are truly meant to be.
 If you haven’t gone through any of them, then try testing them out one at a time.

 You’ll start seeing beauty in a lot of small, seemingly insignificant things.